junxit/us-congress-bills-110/bill.md

   - **(1)** in subsection (a)(1), by striking “may reimburse” and inserting “shall reimburse”; and
   - **(2)** in subsection (f)(1), by striking subparagraph (C) and inserting the following new subparagraph (C):
     > - **(C)** until—
-    >   - **(i)** such time as the veteran can be transferred safely to a Department facility or other Federal facility; or
+    >   - **(i)** such time as the veteran can be transferred safely to a Department facility or other Federal facility and such facility is capable of accepting such transfer; or
-    >   - **(ii)** such time as a Department facility or other Federal facility agrees to accept such transfer if—
+    >   - **(ii)** such time as a Department facility or other Federal facility agrees to accept accepts such transfer if—
-    >     - **(I)** at the time described in clause (i), no Department facility or other Federal facility agrees to accept such transfer; and
+    >     - **(I)** at the time described in clause (i) the veteran could have been transferred safely to a Department facility or other Federal facility, no Department facility or other Federal facility agrees agreed to accept such transfer; and
-    >     - **(II)** the non-Department facility in which such medical care or services is furnished makes and documents reasonable attempts to transfer the veteran to a Department facility or other Federal facility.
+    >     - **(II)** the non-Department facility in which such medical care or services iswas furnished makes made and documents documented reasonable attempts to transfer the veteran to a Department facility or other Federal facility.

 - **(b)** *Certain veterans with service-connected disability* Section 1728 of such title is amended—
   - **(1)** by striking subsection (a) and inserting the following new subsection (a):
-    > - **(a)** The Secretary shall, under such regulations as the Secretary shall prescribe, reimburse veterans entitled to hospital care or medical services under this chapter for the reasonable value of emergency treatment (including travel and incidental expenses under the terms and conditions set forth in section 111 of this title) for which such veterans have made payment, from sources other than the Department, where such emergency treatment was rendered to such veterans in need thereof for any of the following:
+    > - **(a)** The Secretary shall, under such regulations as the Secretary shall prescribe prescribes, reimburse veterans entitled to eligible for hospital care or medical services under this chapter for the reasonable valuecustomary and usualcharges of emergency treatment (including travel and incidental expenses under the terms and conditions set forth in section 111 of this title) for which such veterans have made payment, from sources other than the Department, where such emergency treatment was rendered to such veterans in need thereof for any of the following:
     >   - **(1)** An adjudicated service-connected disability.
     >   - **(2)** A non-service-connected disability associated with and held to be aggravating a service-connected disability.
-    >   - **(3)** Any disability of a veteran if the veteran has a total disability permanent in nature from a service-connected disability.
+    >   - **(3)** Any disability of a veteran in if the veteran has a total disability permanent in nature from a service-connected disability.
     >   - **(4)** Any illness, injury, or dental condition of a veteran who—
     >     - **(A)** is a participant in a vocational rehabilitation program (as defined in section 3101(9) of this title); and
     >     - **(B)** is medically determined to have been in need of care or treatment to make possible the veteran's entrance into a course of training, or prevent interruption of a course of training, or hasten the return to a course of training which was interrupted because of such illness, injury, or dental condition.